-As flash transitions from a costly storage enhancement to a mainstream method of optimizing an organization's strategy for managing and accessing its data, Fusion-io's moves to make its flash-aware APIs available could help the company make greater inroads within the flash storage
+As flash transitions from a costly storage enhancement to a mainstream method of optimizing an organization's strategy for managing and accessing its data, Fusion-io's moves to make its flash-aware APIs available could help the company make greater inroads within the flash storage space.

 "As solid-state moves from a specialist to a generalist tool, it's in the entire industry's best interest to first make it a desirable, functional, integrated and easy-to-use tool, and flash-aware APIs [application programming interfaces] are a key tool to do that," said Mark Peters, a senior analyst at the Milford, Mass.-based Enterprise Strategy Group (ESG).